alexkinkelaar/blog/content/post/2020-03-04-starting-out.md

 2. Netlify deploys that website for me, to a netlify hosted domain.
 3. Netlify will push this to the rbind.io domain thats been so greatly set up for me by their support team.

-All this means for me, is that when I want to make changes, I can make them locally, runb everything throw my local view, and then just push to Github.
+All this means for me, is that when I want to make changes, I can make them locally, run everything through my local view, and then just push to Github.
 It makes all of what I have to do pretty easy.

 Alex